How to Clean and Descale Your Espresso Machine (to keep it performing)

 - A commercial descaling product

 Before you decide on an approach, please check your owner’s manual to see if there are any restrictions or if they recommend another method.
+If you own a Breville, we’ve covered how to descale a Sage espresso machine here.

 If you want to know more about your water, you can test it to see what minerals (and how much of them!) are in it.
 If minerals are high, it is a sign to descale your espresso machine more often.
 You can find a water testing kit here: